About This Material

 - you are not safe at your parents' home, or

-- if you have been supporting yourself for a long time.
+- you have been supporting yourself for a long time.

-If you believe that support from your parents is not reasonably available to you, and the town will not accept you application, or denies you, call Pine Tree Legal.
+If you believe that support from your parents is not reasonably available to you, and the town will not accept your application, or denies you, call Pine Tree Legal.

 High school and GED students in need can get GA.
 Students in training programs may also be eligible.
 Usually, people going to college are not eligible, unless they are in an ASPIRE program, or other program sponsored by the Department of Human Services or the Department of Labor.